JansueT/Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio<a name="Portfolio - mobile menu"></a>
+# Portfolio: Preserve data in the browser

 ## Learning objectives

-- I describe core principles of building accessible websites and explain why accessibility is important.
+- I used local storage to save user input.

 ## Description

-In the sixth milestone of my portfolio website, I will:

-- evaluate my website against accessibility best practices and implement any necessary changes to ensure that my website is accessible.
+For this final milestone of my portfolio website, I will save the form data in the `local storage` of the browser.
+That way when the user reloads the page the data they filled out in the form will be preserved.

 ## 🛠 Built With <a name="built-with"></a>